Cramps and body aches in general are not well understood.

 It’s possible to be deficient in potassium or magnesium if you mainly eat vegan junk food, but a well rounded vegan diet with whole foods will prevent most deficiencies.

-In conclusion, no, you’re not more likely to get cramps on a vegan diet.
+In conclusion, no, you’re not more likely to get cramps (leg or otherwise) on a vegan diet.

 In fact, you’re probably less likely since vegan whole foods are loaded with minerals, but that has not been studied or proven yet (just my speculation).